 Nigerians are known for their 913 Internet schemes that have been around since the early days of the Internet.
 It is unfortunate that some people, educated ones of the Accountant’s ilk at that, still fall for such schemes.
-Many of these nowadays come in the form of travelling abroad for a conference at a University with a promise to get a higher degree after five days of study.
+Many of these nowadays come in the form of traveling abroad for a conference at a University with a promise to get a higher degree after five days of study.
 The ambitious ones will promise you an award to your entity for outstanding leadership as nominated and evaluated by the fraudsters purportedly based in Brussels or some European city.
 If you have a website, you have probably witnessed such kind of malfeasance.
 The amounts involved are insane.
 But that is ok.
 You are the victim and at least you get the opportunity to travel at the expense of your employer.

 A local organisation engaged an IT company for computer maintenance services.
 A service level agreement (SLA) was signed, specifying clear terms and responsibilities for each party.
 During the course of the work, unknown to the client, the IT Company outsourced part of the work to an external vendor who during execution, discovered the nature of transactions of the organisation.
 Specifically, the organisation made payments for specific imported products purchased from specific companies in the US and Europe.
 Using free Internet tools, the suspect (external vendor) copied the entire website of the US supplier and made the replica look exactly like the genuine one and also advertised all the products the company sells.
 He then sent a link to the victim organisation via a cloud (anonymous) email address, who unknowingly placed orders through the rogue website.
 In the process, payment instructions were exchanged.
 The first was a bidding security payment of US $90,000.
-Thereafter, the victim was further asked to pay US $250,000 as part of down payment to facilitate shipping and delivery, among others.
+Thereafter, the victim was further asked to pay the US $250,000 as part of down payment to facilitate shipping and delivery, among others.
 Before the goods could be shipped, the victim organisation was further asked to make more payments, which aroused the Chief Finance Officer’s suspicions.
-The genuine company never asked for these kinds of deposit payments over and above the bid security, though at first they had thought of it as a change of process.
+The genuine company never asked for these kinds of deposit payments over and above the bid security, though at first, they had thought of it as a change of process.
 Most frauds involve collusion, the victim organisation would have been sucked dry had the CFO been in the loop of the scheme.
 It came to pass that the CFO’s doubts were genuine.

 And that is what makes most frauds and such economic crimes a challenge – when the people entrusted to protect company assets fail to uphold the profession’s codes of conduct in all of their dealings, by applying the fundamental Accountancy ethical principles of honesty, integrity, objectivity, independence, commitment to professional competence, due care, and confidentiality.
 There is nothing as painful as looking a fellow professional in the eyes and holding them accountable for resources under their control.